hcai-mms/hcai-mms.github.io/_publications/2025_music4all.md

 # what is the publication type and other bib specific properties
 bibentry: inproceedings
 bib:
-  journal: International Journal of Multimedia Information Retrieval # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: International Conference on Content-Based Multimedia Indexing # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle: "CBMI '25: Proceedings of the 22nd International Conference on Content-based Multimedia Indexing"
   editor:
   publisher: